The Massey vanishing conjecture for number fields: Proof of the Massey vanishing conjecture

-vanishes.
-When $n \leq 6$, the image of $\P^{r,s}$ in $\B$ is at least contained in the subgroup $\B_0 \subseteq \B$ introduced after Remark~\ref{r:beforebzero}, and hence, by Proposition~\ref{p:bound_on_brnr1}, the map~\eqref{eq:brvw} again vanishes.
-Thus, in any case, the pullback of any algebraic Brauer class on $V$---and in particular of any unramified Brauer class, by Proposition~\ref{p:trans}---becomes constant in $\Br(W)$.
+vanish.
+When $n \leq 6$, the image of $\P^{r,s}$ in $\B$ is at least contained in the subgroup $\B_0 \subseteq \B$ introduced after Remark~\ref{r:beforebzero}, and hence, by Proposition~\ref{p:bound_on_brnr1}, the top horizontal map in~\eqref{eq:brvw} still vanishes.
+Thus, in any case, the pull-back of any algebraic unramified Brauer class on $V$ (and hence any unramified Brauer class by Proposition~\ref{p:trans}) becomes constant in $\Br(W)$.
 In view of the projection formula, it follows that for any $(y_v) \in \prod_v W(k_v)$, the family $(\pi(y_v)) \in \prod_v V(k_v)$ is orthogonal to $\Br_{\nr}(V)$.
 We are thus reduced to checking that $W(k_v)\neq\emptyset$ for any place~$v$ of~$k$.
-By~\cite[Theorem 9.6]{PS16}, this is equivalent to the embedding problem~\eqref{e:embedding-4} being locally solvable; but this is now a direct consequence of Proposition~\ref{p:local} applied to the restriction $\Gam_{k_v} \lrar \U/\P^{r,s}$ of~$\ovl{\alp}$ to $\Gam_{k_v}\subset \Gam_k$ for each~$v$. \end{proof}
+By~\cite[Theorem 9.6]{PS16}, this is equivalent to the embedding problem~\eqref{e:embedding-4} being locally solvable, which is exactly what Proposition~\ref{p:local} provides when applied to the restriction of~$\ovl{\alp}$ to each $\Gam_{k_v} \subseteq \Gam$. \end{proof}